Saturday, April 24, 2021

 Get to the games!

-Okay, you all know how much I love my Atari ST, and this is my era of "Atari" so, I was expecting only good things and the book does not fail to impress.
-Starting with the earliest, we have the timeless classic Time Bandit to begin his 16-Bit gaming journey.
+Okay, you all know how much I love the Atari ST (and Atari STe, of course).
+This is my era of "Atari" so I was expecting good things.
+Thankfully, the book does not fail to impress.
+There are several games feature and, starting with the earliest, we have the timeless classic Time Bandit to begin his 16-bit gaming journey.
 Later, there are beauties like Operation Wold (Arcade Conversions), Dungeon Master (Adventures), Backlash (shoot 'em ups), Supremecy (Strategy), Vroom (Sports) and much more.
+Absolutely brilliant gaming!!

 Hang on, I didn't see Resolution 101!!
 (Okay, I'll stop that now!
 I don't want to be one of those people lol)

-The book has a number of cool ads and this ad for Defender of the Crown is one of my faves...!
+The book has several cool ads and this ad for Defender of the Crown is one of my faves...!

 Same old same old?

-We've seen dozens of magazine articles and books so this had to offer something extra special.
-Thankfully, this is a book that is well-made with a chic style and presentation that is nothing short of excellent.
+Over the years, we've seen many articles online or in magazines like Retro Gamer, and more.
+This had to offer something extra special.
+Thankfully, this is a book that is well-made with a chic style and presentation that is nothing short of exceptional.
 The writing style is engaging and from a perspective that is both insightful and fun to read.
-Content is both predictable and unexpected so it doesn't fall into the trap of featuring the same old games we've already seen a million times.
-You know what I mean!
+Content is both predictable and also unexpected.
+That means it doesn't fall into the trap of featuring the same old games we've seen a million times.
+Hey, you know what I mean!

-Each of the games is presented in a format that I really admire rather than defaulting to a meaningless Top 50 chart show.
-All are split into segments of genre which makes finding what you need a cinch.
-I also liked the layout with photos of title screens, box art and other tidbits displayed as a funky GEM window.
+Each game is presented in a format I admire - rather than defaulting to a meaningless Top 50 chart show.
+All are split into segments of genre, which makes finding what you need a cinch.
+I liked the layout with photos of title screens, box art and other tidbits displayed as a funky GEM window.
 Ad Breaks feature often and are a nostalgic reminder of how the Atari ST magazines once captivated our imagination.
 Love it!!

 It doesn't end yet!
 Check out these lovely stickers and fridge magnets (which my wife loves!)...